-The inspection of Maynooth Community Care Unit was unannounced and carried out as part of the thematic inspections programme, focusing on the use of restrictive practices.
+The inspection of Carlingford Nursing Home was unannounced and carried out as part of the thematic inspections programme, focusing on the use of restrictive practices.
 Thematic inspections assess compliance against the National Standards for Residential Care Settings for Older People in Ireland.

-Findings of this inspection were that management and staff had a clear commitment to providing good quality of life in the centre where residents' rights and independence were promoted and respected.
+Findings of this inspection were that management and staff had a clear commitment to providing good quality of life in the centre, where residents' rights and independence were promoted and respected.
 There was a person-centred culture of care in the centre and the use of restrictive practices had been kept to a minimum.

-On the day of inspection the atmosphere was relaxed and care was seen to be delivered by kind and knowledgeable staff.
-Residents and staff were seen spending time chatting and laughing together as residents went about their daily routines.
+There was a friendly and relaxed atmosphere in the centre and the residents told the inspector that they were happy living there.
+Residents and staff were seen spending time chatting and laughing together, as residents went about their daily routines.

-The centre was seen to be clean and bright throughout.
-Communal areas were seen to be well-used by residents throughout the day.
+The centre was seen to be clean, bright and tastefully decorated throughout.
 The design and layout of the centre did not restrict the residents' movement.
 There were signs to orientate and direct residents throughout the centre.